 \section{Introduction}

-The rapid proliferation of Internet of Things (IoT) devices and their integration into large-scale Wireless Sensor Networks (WSNs) has intensified the demand for hybrid communication architectures.
-Modern industrial and medical environments now require a single active hub—the illuminator—to support high-throughput data transmission to legitimate users while simultaneously energizing and interrogating passive, backscatter-based sensors \cite{Zhang2025_SR, Wu2024_WPCN}.
-However, this integration creates a fundamental physical-layer conflict: the wideband, high-power waveforms required for reliable primary communication often saturate the sensitive dynamic range of passive tags or cause prohibitive interference to coexisting victim receivers in the same spectral vicinity \cite{Tan2025_Coexist}.
+The proliferation of Internet of Things (IoT) devices in large-scale Wireless Sensor Networks (WSNs) has intensified the demand for hybrid communication architectures.
+Modern industrial and medical environments require a single active hub—the illuminator—to support high-throughput data transmission while simultaneously energizing and interrogating passive, backscatter-based sensors \cite{Zhang2025_SR, Wu2024_WPCN}.
+However, this integration creates a fundamental physical-layer conflict: the wideband, high-power waveforms required for primary communication often saturate the sensitive dynamic range of passive tags or cause prohibitive interference to coexisting victim receivers \cite{Tan2025_Coexist}.

-Conventional Multiple-Input Multiple-Output (MIMO) techniques, such as Minimum Mean Square Error (MMSE) precoding, are typically optimized for spectral efficiency.
-However, they are increasingly unsuitable for the next generation of energy-constrained Passive WSNs (PWSNs) due to three critical limitations.
-First, the requirement for multiple active RF chains imposes a hardware complexity and power consumption floor that is incompatible with green-WSN goals \cite{Zhao2024_Green}.
-Second, the high Peak-to-Average Power Ratio (PAPR) inherent in multi-stream Orthogonal Frequency Division Multiplexing (OFDM) necessitates significant Power Amplifier (PA) back-off, leading to spectral regrowth and accelerated battery depletion \cite{Park2024_PAPR}.
-Most importantly, current precoding strategies lack a mechanism to regulate the \textit{incident RF envelope} perceived by remote passive devices \cite{Wang2024_Sense}.
-For time-modulated sensors, such as Surface Acoustic Wave (SAW) tags, high-PAPR fluctuations act as a source of ``envelope noise,'' masking low-power acoustic reflections and degrading sensing fidelity \cite{Liu2025_SAW}.
+Conventional Multiple-Input Multiple-Output (MIMO) techniques, such as Minimum Mean Square Error (MMSE) precoding, are increasingly unsuitable for energy-constrained Passive WSNs (PWSNs) due to three critical limitations.
+First, multiple active RF chains impose a hardware complexity and power floor incompatible with green-WSN goals \cite{Zhao2024_Green}.
+Second, the high Peak-to-Average Power Ratio (PAPR) of multi-stream OFDM necessitates significant Power Amplifier (PA) back-off, leading to spectral regrowth and accelerated battery depletion \cite{Park2024_PAPR}.
+Most importantly, current strategies lack a mechanism to regulate the \textit{incident RF envelope} perceived by remote passive devices \cite{Wang2024_Sense}.
+For time-modulated sensors, such as Surface Acoustic Wave (SAW) tags, high-PAPR fluctuations act as ``envelope noise,'' masking low-power acoustic reflections and degrading sensing fidelity \cite{Liu2025_SAW}.